englishextra/iframe-lightbox/README.md

 * Customizable aspect ratio via `data-padding-bottom` attribute

+* Iframe content can be scrollable or not (default)

 * Debounced launch, default 500ms, custom rate can be set as the second parameter

 * Preloading spinner that is unset after onload event succeeds